rcmesquita/rcmesquita.github.io/_pages/tools.md

 nav_order: 4
 ---

-Over the years, my team's research efforts have led to novel solutions that we attempt to make available to the wider community in applied research and companies interested in accelerating neuroscience and/or healthcare.
+Over the years, our research efforts have led to novel solutions that we attempt to make available to the wider community in applied research and companies interested in accelerating neuroscience and/or healthcare.

 ## patents